 Artists have a good story to tell.
 One does not become an artist because of conventional motivations so often associated with career pursuits.
 No one says that learning ballet is a “good trade” or that becoming a painter promises job security.
 But such thinking is beside the point when considering the inspiration to make art.
+You can remember the writing dissertation conclusion that you read on this topic, but it is worth emphasizing that being an artist is hard work, when you constantly have to work on yourself.
 Somewhere in there, artists talk about the long odds.
 Two hundred cellists show up for one position, and fifty actors audition for a bit part in a television show.
 Yet all the while, that admirable motivation to make art defies calculation.
 They are trying to do something that they love, and we could all learn a valuable lesson from that.

 We all know the Hollywood story of artists – either as one of unending frustration or that great moment getting the Big Break.
 Yet the story of most working artists is typically neither one nor the other.
 It is a long, demanding narrative of commitment and practice, and hopefully one arrives at that moment when you are actually making ends meet and do not need to work somewhere else to supplement your income as you go from one audition to the next.

 In the case of opera, you have to think about those studying voice in conservatories around the country.
 They work so hard to celebrate an art, to have it endure, but one cannot help but speculate that this passion faces some of the toughest odds.
 A recent Wallace Foundation study opens with these sobering words: “It’s no secret that the audience for opera is dwindling and graying.
 While participation in most art forms has declined in recent years, nowhere has that decrease been more pronounced than in opera.”

 Not exactly the language of good odds.
 There must be some good stories in there.
 There are, and Joseph Gaines is one of them.